Singapore Coffee Market Research: What Consumers Actually Want

 Singapore's coffee market is a study in contradictions.
 A nation that invented kopi peng siew dai now has more specialty coffee shops per capita than Melbourne.
 Starbucks competes with kopitiam.
 Flash Coffee competes with both.
 Luckin Coffee, Fore Coffee, and Compose Coffee pile in.

-Over 3,000 F&B outlets closed in Singapore in 2024—the highest number in two decades.
-Yet coffee shops keep opening.
-Something about the market math doesn't add up until you understand what consumers are actually buying.
+Over 3,000 F&B outlets closed in Singapore in 2024, the highest number in two decades according to CNA.
+Coffee shops keep opening.
+Luckin alone grew to 68 outlets in under two years.
+Something about the market math does not add up until you understand what consumers are actually buying.

-The question for brands isn't whether Singaporeans drink coffee.
+The question for brands is not whether Singaporeans drink coffee.
 Everyone does.
-The question is what they're actually purchasing when they buy coffee—and the answer changes by context, occasion, and mood.
+The question is what they are actually purchasing when they buy coffee.
+The answer changes by context, occasion, and mood.
+This is a pattern we see across all F&B consumer research in Singapore, where what consumers say and what they actually do rarely align.

 The Same Consumer, Four Different Choices